ds4dm/Tulip.jl/docs/src/reference/kkt_solvers.md

 ```@meta
-CurrentModule = Tulip.TLPLinearAlgebra
+CurrentModule = Tulip.KKT
 ```

-### AbstractLinearSolver
+### AbstractKKTSolver

 This is the base type from which all implementations should derive.

 ```@docs
-AbstractLinearSolver
+AbstractKKTSolver
 ```

-Custom linear solvers should inherit from the `AbstractLinearSolver` class, and extend the following two functions:
+Custom linear solvers should inherit from the `AbstractKKTSolver` class, and extend the following two functions:

 ```@docs